EliAndrewC/l7r/rules/04-schools.md

 Earth

 **School Knacks:**
-* detect Taint
+- detect Taint
-* iaijutsu
+- iaijutsu
-* presence
+- presence

 **Special Ability:**
 You may never become Tainted.
 Roll an extra (X+1)k(X+1) on wound checks, where X is the Shadowlands Taint of the attacker, rounded down to the nearest whole number.

 **First Dan:**
 Roll one extra die on damage, interrogation, and wound checks.

 **Second Dan:**
-You get a free raise a free on interrogation rolls.
+You get a free raise on interrogation rolls.

 **Third Dan:**
 Each adventure you get 2X free raises, where X is equal to your investigation skill, which may be applied to the following rolls: interrogation, intimidation, law, underworld, attack, and wound checks.
 You may also spend these free raises on damage rolls against targets with the Shadowlands Taint.
 You may not spend more than X of these free raises on a single roll.

 **Fourth Dan:**
 Raise your current and maximum Earth by 1.
 Raising your Earth now costs 5 fewer XP.
-Roll an an extra action die in combat, which may not be used to attack targets without the Shadowlands Taint.
+Roll an extra action die in combat, which may not be used to attack targets without the Shadowlands Taint.

 **Fifth Dan:**
 After you take light wounds and resolve your wound check, you may choose to inflict that number of light wounds on the opponent who dealt them and take half that amount yourself.
 If the opponent has the Shadowlands Taint, then you may also use an attack in the current phase to add to that damage.

 ## Matsu Bushi School